 - The outlook indicates slightly increased chances of cooler than average days (mostly 55 to 65% chance) across most of the remainder of the southern half of the mainland.
 The chances of cooler days are highest in coastal south-east WA and around the junctions of the NSW/SA/Victorian borders.

 - Night-time temperatures for September to November are very likely to be warmer than average for most of Australia (greater than 80% chance in most areas), although chances are close to equal for south-west WA.

 - The Bureau's ENSO Outlook is at La Niña ALERT, meaning the chance of La Niña developing in the coming months is around 70%.
 This is roughly triple the normal risk.

 - Indicators in the ocean and atmosphere are generally consistent with La Niña development.
 Five of eight surveyed international climate models anticipate La Niña thresholds will be reached during September or October.

-- Large parts of the Indian Ocean are warmer than average, with some weak cool anomalies in the west of the basin.
-Values of the Indian Ocean Dipole (IOD) index have been at negative IOD levels for three consecutive weeks.
+- Large parts of the Indian Ocean are warmer than average, with some weak cool anomalies near the Horn of Africa.
+More than half of the surveyed models reach the negative Indian Ocean Dipole (IOD) threshold during early spring 2020.

 - The Southern Annular Mode (SAM) is currently negative.
-However, neutral values are expected for the rest of September.
+However, neutral values are expected for September.